 Then, it becomes important to activate the muscles that have been “turned off”, or even “turned down”, due to the synergistic dominance of the overly tight Front Butt.
-I like doing Wall marching drills, as this teacht back leg)hes several important things, when done correctly:
+I like doing Wall marching drills, as this teaches the back leg several important things, when done correctly:

 – Increases glute activation in the presence of end range of hip extension (via Reciprocal Inhibition, a topic for another day in and of itself!)

-– Increases core activation due to the presence of an unstable “unit”, due to the alternating leg raises
+– Increases core activation due to the mass and momentum of the driving leg

 – Reinforces a concept of “forward lean”, which is necessary for proper running/sprinting mechanics